DOCUMENT TSC-2026/B17 · BLOG POST 17 · ECOSYSTEM STRATEGY · REV. 01

 Full background →

 Each stage has a different primary constraint.
-Stage 0 is about finding a real problem.
+Stage 0 is about finding a real problem, the same starting point covered in how to build a Shopify app in 2026, where the white space is and what's actually worth building.
 Stage 1 is about proving retention.
 Stage 2 is about unlocking distribution.
 Stage 3 is about converting distribution into compounding revenue.
-Applying Stage 3 tactics in Stage 1 — or Stage 1 tactics in Stage 3 — is one of the most common and most costly mistakes Shopify app founders make.
+Applying Stage 3 tactics in Stage 1 (or Stage 1 tactics in Stage 3) is one of the most common and most costly mistakes Shopify app founders make.

 Most apps fail in Stage 0